diacode/diacode-website/source/blog/2016-01-27-trello-clone-with-phoenix-and-react-pt-7.html.markdown

 ```

-This channel will permit us to broadcast any user related message from anywhere,
+This channel will allow us to broadcast any user related message from anywhere,
 handling it from the front-end.
-In our particular case we'll use it to broadcast a board a
+In our particular case we'll use it to broadcast a board in which a
-user is been added as a member so we can add that new board to the user's boards list.
+user has been added as a member so we can add that new board to the user's boards list.
 We could also use it for displaying notifications about other boards he owns, or
 whatever you can imagine.